The Bath Item Gift Hypothesis: Plot

-Leonard (Johnny Galecki) assists award winning scientist David Underhill (Michael Trucco) with his research.
+Leonard assists award winning scientist David Underhill with his research.
 Leonard is overjoyed to be helping Underhill but becomes jealous when the handsome scientist starts dating Penny.
-This quickly ends in a break up when Penny discovers nude photos of his wife on his phone.
+This quickly ends in a break-up when Penny discovers nude photos of his wife on his phone.
 Leonard only learns of this when he comes to Penny's apartment to confront her about their own on-off relationship.
 When he realises his mistake, he and Penny cuddle to comfort each other.